jekyll/jekyll-admin/docs/_frontend/actions.md

 ### > `putPage(id)`

 Async action for creating/updating the requested page.
-The edited/new content comes from `state.metadata`
+The updated content comes from `state.metadata`.
+If the filename is not provided, it is auto-generated from the title.

 ### > `deletePage(id)`